Extensive

 Integrating

-social sensitivity into business operations entails opportunity costs that
+social conscience into business operations entails opportunity costs that

 organisations must carefully evaluate.
 Stakeholders, including investors, weigh